aZHarshaikh1231/track-python/README.md

     pip install interakt-track-python

 ## Authentication
-Inside your app, you’ll want to set your `api_key` before making any track calls:
+Inside your app, you’ll want to set your `aAgdeA` before making any track calls:

 To find your API key,